Is Site Audit a Replacement for Semrush or Ahrefs?

 Question 5: Do you have budget for both tools?

-- Yes → Use Semrush/Ahrefs for daily SEO + Scan for quarterly deep dives
+- Yes → Use Semrush/Ahrefs for daily SEO + Site Audit for quarterly deep dives

-- No → Prioritize based on your biggest need (keyword research → Semrush, backlinks → Ahrefs, technical audits → Scan)
+- No → Prioritize based on your biggest need (keyword research → Semrush, backlinks → Ahrefs, technical audits → Site Audit)

 | Tool | Pricing | Best For | Annual Cost (Typical) |